Akita International University: Student housing

 Sakura Village, constructed in 2013, has triple occupancy suites.
 Each suite consists of single bedrooms with shared bathroom and kitchen facilities.
 The suites are in two-story buildings that have separate entrances for each floor.

-Tsubaki Village was constructed in 2022 and has 252 single rooms and three barrier-free rooms.
+Tsubaki Village was constructed in 2022 and has 252 single rooms and three barrier-free (accessible) rooms.
 Each unit consists of 12 individual bedrooms attached to a common living-dining-kitchen area and bathroom.
 Tsubaki Village offers both single-sex and mixed-sex floors, with locks on each unit and each room of a unit.
 Residents of Tsubaki Village can also live in "themed houses" where they plan events and activities for the university.

 The Graduate House, constructed in 1990 and renovated in 2011 and again in 2019, is only for graduate students.
 It features 33 suites that each have a shared kitchen, shared bathroom, and three single-occupancy bedrooms.

 Other facilities

 Suda Hall, also known as Multi-purpose Hall, is used for events.
 It also has a small gym.

 The university provides free mental health care and medical services in Building E.